Chloezhu010/42_Inception/README.md

     - Adminer or phpMyAdmin for database UI
     - Email service, FTP, monitoring, etc.
 ## My approach
+- Setup project file structure
 - Base OS choice: Debian bookworm
     - Debian release stable version: https://www.debian.org/releases/
+- Build docker image for each service
+    - Start with MariaDB
+        - Why first
+            - WordPress depends on a database exist before it can connect, init, or install
+            - It's a stateful service - needs volume, credentials, and presistant storage setup
+        - What to do
+            - Set up user, password, database
+            - Store credentials in `.env`
+            - Expose internal port
+            - Test that the DB container runs correctly
+    - Then Nginx (Reverse Proxy / Web Server)
+        - Why second
+            - NGINX is the **entry point** to your app — it handles HTTPS and routing.
+            - You can test it **without WordPress** by serving a static page.
+            - It's useful to validate:
+            - SSL/TLS configuration
+            - HTTP to HTTPS redirection
+            - Port exposure
+            - Docker networking
+        - What to do
+            - Serve a test `index.html`
+            - Generate and use self-signed TLS certificates
+            - Configure reverse proxy (FastCGI or PHP backend later)
+    - Finally WordPress (PHP app)
+        - Why last
+            - WordPress needs **both the database and NGINX** to function:
+            - It connects to MariaDB to initialize and load content
+            - It’s proxied through NGINX
+            - Installing WordPress early would result in connection errors
+        - What to do
+            - Download WordPress manually (no Docker Hub)
+            - Set up `wp-config.php` using env vars for the DB
+            - Mount a volume for persistent content
+            - Confirm full setup via browser (localhost)

 ## Notes
 ### What's docker？